 So, how do you know where you fall?
 In reality, it doesn’t technically matter unless you have a very heavy flow, which as aforementioned could indicate health issues, or you have very disruptive symptoms alongside your period.

 Yet, it may matter for planning accordingly.
 How many pads do you need?
 How often should you change your menstrual cup?
+As a descriptive rather than quantitative guide we can describe different levels of flow as:

 If you have any concerns or worries about your menstrual cycle or flow, please consult with your doctor.
 They know your health situation best and can help determine if there is any cause for concern.